Therapists in Pennsylvania

 Why filter by Pennsylvania rather than a city like Philadelphia?

-When looking for online therapy, you can see anyone that is credentialed in the state.
+When looking for online therapy, you can see anyone that is credentialed in Pennsylvania.
 We want you to find the best fit, therefore, Grow Therapy shows available therapists across Pennsylvania from Pittsburgh to Scranton!
 If you’d rather see someone in-person, you can change the filter from virtual and find a therapist near you in Pennsylvania.

 Will my therapist take insurance?